Here are some notes concerning the book

 The lattices of vectors that do appear in the book cannot be used to visualize the equipotential contours in any natural way.

-The arguments in reference 28 about the problems with drawing field lines in two dimensions (for instance, in connection with a ring of charges) do not apply to drawing equipotential contours.
+The arguments in reference 29 about the problems with drawing field lines in two dimensions (for instance, in connection with an electrically charged ring) do not apply to drawing equipotential contours.

 As a related matter: I reckon students should know how to interpret the contours on a topographic map.
 If they don’t already know, it’s high time they learned.
 This can be used as an example of physics in the real world, as an example of the unity of physics.
 The contours on the topo map are equipotential contours of the gravitational potential.